“Idly parking in the park is no

 All right, then,” she smiled, a smile as inscrutably out of context as the ratty bison in that over-grazed paddock we had just passed.
 “Now was that so hard?”

 “Oh, sure,” I muttered, out toward a little down-meadow lacrosse—albeit with a hint of histrionics, if not shards of hyperbole.
-“Moon kept poking me just to keep me focused on anything.
+“Moon kept jabbing me just to keep me focused on anything.
 I had the attention span of a fever tick.”

 Halfway into the park, where Marx Meadow met Portals of the Past, she horned by a bike rallye, then pulled over to an unforeseen break in the parking lane.
 Cloud cover had begun to clear out, leaving a stray ray to key down upon Lloyd Lake and its singularly well-landscaped shores.
 The emerging sun soon lit up the whole tree-framed garden like a subdivision nativity scene.
 It seemed the best of many nearby niches in which to nail all this down.